 Linking to your website from other websites is one of the most abused SEO strategies that have ever existed.
-Between private blog networks, guest posts, and comment spam, link manipulation has gotten so bad that many types of links are no longer considered by Google to be ranking factors.
+Between private blog networks, SEO guest blogging, and comment spamming, link manipulation has gotten so bad that many types of links are no longer considered by Google to be ranking factors.
 And yet, when done properly, backlinks are still very powerful.

 The success of your link building campaign used to be measured as the total number of created backlinks.
-Today, it is no longer the case.
-What we are looking for now is the quality of created backlinks and it is measured using the following attributes:
+If to believe link building experts, today, it is no longer the case.
+What we are looking for now is the quality of created backlinks (be it tiered links or regular ones) and it is measured using the following attributes:

 Links from websites within your industry are considered to have more weight than links from unrelated websites.
 For example, if you are a bicycle shop, you should pursue links from bike review websites, cycling communities, and bike manufacturers.
 At the same time, if you were to get a link from a lifestyle blogger who is writing about a different thing each day, this link would not carry as much weight.

 Those websites that link to you should themselves have a healthy backlink profile, i.e. follow all of the best practices listed here.
 Higher authority websites pass more link juice, while lower authority websites may actually damage your rankings.
-This is why you should always monitor changes to your backlink profile and disavow any links from low-quality sources.
+This is why you should know how to check backlink quality, always monitor changes to your backlink profile, and disavow any links from low-quality sources.